wazo-platform/wazo-doc/source/api_sdk/rest_api/confd/users.rst

 skip
     number of users to skip over before starting the list.
 Must be a positive integer or zero.

+offset
+    number of users to skip over before starting the list.
+Must be a positive integer or zero.

 Example requests